Mount Mee Road, Dayboro, Queensland, Australia

 Lastly, we realised that a using publisher wouldn't match what we wanted to do, so instead we found a local printer and self-published.

-Fifteen months later, Throw Your Leg Over South East Queensland & Northern New South Wales was born!
+After Fifteen months, Throw Your Leg Over South East Queensland & Northern New South Wales was born!

-We had no idea if we’d sell a single book.
+We had no idea if we’d sell a single book - eek!

 And so our Throw Your Leg Over journey began ...